 The temporalis muscle covers the side of the head in front, above and behind the ear.

 - Closes the jaw

 - Moves the jaw to the side

-- Moves the jaw back
+- Moves the jaw back to neutral position

 - Holds the bottom of the jaw (mandible bone) in a resting position

 - Excessive forward head posture

 - Direct trauma due to a fall or blow to the side of the head